-When Bolton businessman Derek Gaskell brought his wife, Dorothy, home after life saving brain surgery at Hope Hospital, Salford she was unable to do anything for herself.
+When Bolton Businessman Derek Gaskell brought his wife, Dorothy, home after life-saving brain surgery at Salford Royal (then called Hope Hospital) she was unable to do anything for herself.
 She could not walk or talk and suffered deep depression.
-After many years she made a good recovery but the unexpected horror of this experience inspired Mr Gaskell to establish a registered charity 'Neurosurgical Research' in 1986.
+For many years Derek supported her as she progressed through her recovery, but the experience of such a traumatic and life changing challenge inspired Derek to establish a registered charity ‘Neurological Research’.
+This was 1986.

 The appointment of the charity’s first employee, Wendy Edge, saw her take bold steps to develop beyond the research focus and establish BASIC – the Brain and Spinal Injury Centre.
 A place for community and rehabilitation.
 This was 1994.

 Since its inception, BASIC has provided counselling, information and support services for patients and their families following a brain or spinal injury.
 But always seeking a leadership position in support for recovery, the organisation has continually evolved through Wendy’s vision, the oversight of the Trustees, and the skills and dedication of a diverse range of team members.